 Intermarché-Circus-Wanty will line up for the start of the Vuelta with the aim of conquering a stage win for a third year in a row.
 This Saturday 26th of August, the World Team will start its third Grand Tour of the season in Barcelona to reach Madrid on Sunday 17th of September.

-Ten of the 21 stages finish at altitude, as the 3153 kilometer are divided in seven mountain stages, six hilly stages, six flat stages from which two finish uphill and an individual and a team time trial.
+Ten of the 21 stages finish on altitude, including the finishes on top of the mythical Tourmalet (Pyrenees) and the Angliru (Asturias).
+The 3153 kilometers are divided in seven mountain stages, six stages in the middle mountains, six flat stages including two with an uphill finish, an individual time trial and a team time trial.

 Just like last year, the first red jersey will be conquered in a 14.6 kilometer team time trial through the centre of Barcelona.
 After a second stage around the Catalan capital, the peloton heads towards Andorra for the first of five unprecedented uphill finishes on ski resort Arinsal.

 Next, the peloton heads back through Catalunya towards the Valencia region, where a finish on top of Javalambre (stage 6) and just after the top of Xorret de Catí (stage 8) await and towards the Murcia region for a finish on top of Caravaca de la Cruz (stage 9).

 A flight brings the riders on the first rest day to Valladolid for a flat time trial of 25 kilometer.
 From this capital of the Castilla y Leon region the peloton follows the direction of the Pyrenees, covering a finish on top of La Laguna Negra (stage 11).